Pat McClintock's Jazz Chords

 Here's a PDF copy of the chord chart used for our presentation at the 1998 CMSA mandolin convention in Alexandria, Virginia.

-These pages contain chord shapes for "quatropentas," my made-up name for stringed instruments that have four strings or courses tuned in ascending fifths -- members of the mandolin family, tenor guitar, tenor banjo, and other instruments.
+These pages contain chord shapes for stringed instruments that have four strings or courses tuned in ascending fifths — members of the mandolin family, tenor guitar, tenor banjo, and other instruments.

-The shapes are for chords that are often thought of as "jazz" chords, including extended and altered chords, and, for the most part, each chord contains four separate notes; that is, no chord element is repeated.
+The shapes are for chords that are often thought of as "jazz" chords, including extended and altered chords, and each chord contains four separate notes; that is, no chord element is repeated.
 In some chord shapes, there is no root, as in the major ninth shapes.

-These shapes are the ten or so most commonly used, and you may notice that there are a number of enharmonic shapes or shapes that can function as different chords, depending on the key you're in and where they are in a progression.
+These shapes are among the more commonly used, and you may notice that there are a number of enharmonic shapes or shapes that can function as different chords, depending on the key you're in and where they are in a progression.
 Finally, these certainly aren't the only chord shapes; there are other shapes and other chord names not included here.